How Sleep Can Change Your Life

-A good friend of mine one day told me the following: “sleep is more important than food or water to survive.
+A good friend of mine one day told me that sleep was more important than food or water.
 You could go two or three days without water and a week without food, but you can’t go more than 48 hours without rest.”

 I thought about it.
 While the longest record without sleep is 11 days, I agreed with my friend.

-There can be upsides to restrict certain healthy practices such as eating for example, but no one has ever said “I’m going to skip this night to cleanse myself”.
+While there can be upsides to restrict certain healthy practices such as eating, no one has ever said “I’m going to skip this night to cleanse myself”.

-Since sleep was a topic I wanted to write about for a long time, I started doing some research and read Matthew Walker’s acclaimed (and let’s be honest, scientifically contested) book “Why we sleep”.
+Since sleep was a topic I wanted to write about for a long time, I started doing some research and read Matthew Walker’s acclaimed (yet scientifically contested) book “Why we sleep”.

 In his book, Walker does everything but answering his research question which is the title of the book.

-It still gave a broad overview of what we do when we sleep, so without any further ado, here’s what I picked up from the book.
+It still gave a broad overview of what we do when we sleep.
+Without any further ado, here’s what I picked up from the book.

 Why Do We Sleep

-If you go to the gym (and you should), you make new muscle when you sleep.
+When you go to the gym, you make new muscle when you sleep.

-If you have learned something repeatedly, you transfer your memories stored in the short-term compartment to the long-term compartment of the brain.
+If you have learned something repeatedly, you transfer your memories stored in the short-term compartment to the long-term compartment of the brain when you sleep.

 If you hurt yourself, you repair your body when you sleep.